SerenityJS/serenity/README.md

 ### Installing Serenity Locally

 Installing Serenity locally allows developers to make changes to the core of the application.
 Clone or download a local copy of the Serenity repository to a preferred area on your machine.
 You can then open the Serenity folder in your preferred integrated development environment.
 You will now need to run a few terminal commands before starting.

+Serenity is built off of the foundation of [Yarn Workspaces](https://yarnpkg.com/features/workspaces) for quick and easy development.
+Before installing Serenity, you will first need to install [Yarn](https://yarnpkg.com/).
+To do this, please read through the [Installation Guide](https://yarnpkg.com/getting-started/install) provided by the developers of Yarn.

 #### Setting Up Locally